go-xorm/xorm/README.md

 }
 ```

-1. Fetch a single object by where
+1.Fetch a single object by where

 ```go
 var user Userinfo
 session.Where("id=?", 27).Get(&user)